gabrielolivs/RansomSet/README.md

 Despite its comprehensiveness, RansomSet has natural limitations that must be considered:

-1. Scope: Limited to six ransomware families and 23 benign binaries.
+1. **Scope:** Limited to six ransomware families and 23 benign binaries.

-2. Controlled Environment: All samples were analyzed within a single Windows 7 VM instance.
+2. **Controlled Environment:** All samples were analyzed within a single Windows 7 VM instance.

-3. Sandbox Evasion: Some ransomware may detect and alter behavior when executed in sandboxed conditions.
+3. **Sandbox Evasion:** Some ransomware may detect and alter behavior when executed in sandboxed conditions.

-Future expansions will aim to include modern operating systems (Windows 10/11) and new ransomware variants, improving diversity and robustness.
+> Future updates will expand coverage to **Windows 10/11** and incorporate **new ransomware families**.

 ## Conclusion and Future Work

 The RansomSet dataset was developed to address the lack of modern, explainable, and publicly available ransomware data.
 By combining dynamic behavioral analysis, Information Gain feature selection, and SHAP-based interpretability, it offers a foundation for reproducible and explainable research in malware detection.

-# Key Highlights:
+### Key Highlights:

 * Public, structured dataset for multiclass ransomware detection.